DanielHeath/daniel.heath.cc/_posts/2013-10-03-questions-for-prospective-employers.md

+---
+layout: post
+title: Questions for prospective employers

+excerpt: I've been jobhunting a bit recently.
+Below are a few of the questions I find give me a reasonable sense of what a company is about.
+---
 I've been jobhunting a bit recently.
 Below are a few of the questions I find give me a reasonable sense of what a company is about.

 ## Corporate